Anthony P. Setari, Ph.D.

 “The child is both a hope and a promise for mankind.” – Dr. Maria Montessori

-Anthony P. Setari, Ph.D. is an Assistant Professor of Educational Research Methods in the Spadoni College of Education.
+Anthony P. Setari, Ph.D. is an Assistant Professor of Educational Research Methods and Coordinator of the Ph.D. in Education in the Spadoni College of Education.
 Prior to joining Coastal Carolina University, Dr. Setari was a Visiting Assistant Professor of Quantitative Research Methods at the University of Massachusetts – Lowell and a Data Fellow with the Strategic Data Project at Harvard University’s Center for Education Policy Research.
 As a Data Fellow, Dr. Setari supported the research and evaluation work of District of Columbia Public Schools.

 Dr. Setari received his Ph.D. in Interdisciplinary Education Sciences – Education Policy, Measurement, and Evaluation from the University of Kentucky.
 He also holds an M.A. in Teaching – Secondary Education from The Johns Hopkins University, which he completed during his work as a Teach for America middle school educator in Baltimore City, Maryland, and a B.A. in Writing and Linguistics from Georgia Southern University.